susanyang17/doc/dev-ref/Handling_Events.md

 special business logic is performed.
 This mechanism helps you customize Spreadsheet furthermore to fulfill your business needs.

-keikai spreadsheet supports numerous events such as mouse events, key events, selection events, editing events and hyperlink events.
+Keikai spreadsheet supports numerous events such as mouse events, key events, selection events, editing events and hyperlink events.
 You can listen to these events to apply customized function upon your business requirement.
 For example by listening to editing events such as